sib-swiss/HAMAP-SPARQL/Tutorial.md

   done < hamap.simple
   ```

-Note: This simple approach of looping over all rules is not very efficient.
+This simple approach of looping over all rules is not very efficient.
+It takes about 1.5h to process this _E. coli_ proteome.
 In our tests of annotating all Swiss-Prot sequences with HAMAP rules,
 the overhead of reloading the data and restarting the SPARQL engine was 2-5 seconds per rule,
 and the total process was about 10 times as long as the scanning of the sequences with the signatures.
 For large amounts of data we recommend to use a persistent RDF store.

-## Option 2: Persistent RDF store
+### Option 2: Persistent RDF store

 We use here the [Apache Jena Fuseki](https://jena.apache.org/documentation/fuseki2/) SPARQL server.
 It is tightly integrated with [TDB2](https://jena.apache.org/documentation/tdb2/) to provide a robust, transactional persistent storage layer.